monarchs-ice/monarchs/README.md

 You can use `-i` as shorthand for `--input_path`.

 You may omit `--input_path` entirely if your runscript is called `model_setup.py` and is in the same folder you run MONARCHS from.
+In general, it is recommended to use a separate runscript for each run, and point to these directly.

 ## Plotting output
 To plot output, you can do this yourself by adding your relevant plotting functionality to run_MONARCHS.py, or there are some functions provided in `/plots` which can help you with this.
 This is WIP.
+Additionally, in `/scripts` there is a script `debug_model_state` which is useful for loading in a snapshot of the model state and plotting it out, e.g. for looking for the presence of melt lakes quickly.

 ## Issues and pull requests
 Please, if possible, submit problems/feature requests via GitHub Issues rather than email.